 It's ok to have the same routine every single day.
 You'll find that having structure for when they first come in will do a couple of things.
 First, it will give them instruction without you saying a word (eventually, once it is done for several weeks).
 Second, it gives you time to breathe and collect your thoughts while they come in.
 Third, it gives you a chance to greet students at the door, which I firmly believe is an absolute must.
 Fourth, it gives you the opportunity to talk to any students who were absent the day before, or who you need to pull aside while the class is contained.

 I find so much joy when I can stand in the hallway, talking to a student or a coworker for a few minutes, knowing my students are in the room working without me watching.
-Sure, there are those students who struggle with staying on task, but my juniors, in particular, do so well with getting to work right away.
+Sure, there are those students who struggle with staying on task but my high schoolers in particular do so well with getting to work right away.
 It makes my teacher heart happy.

 Here's a basic look at how my classroom runs the first five to ten minutes of class.